 Diagnosing Turf Toe

 If you think you may have turf toe, you should seek medical help immediately.
-To make the correct diagnosis, your foot doctor will probably ask you questions about your personal and family medical history, symptoms, and activities that may have led to the condition.
+To make the correct diagnosis, your foot doctor will probably ask you questions about your symptoms, and what activities may have led to the condition.
 He or she will also perform a visual examination of your toe.
 In most cases, your doctor will take x-rays to ensure there are no broken bones or additional damage to the toe or surrounding tissues.
 If your doctor is still unable to make a proper diagnosis, he or she will used advanced imaging studies such as MRI or a bone scan to draw a conclusion.
 Turf toe injuries are typically diagnosed and graded in this way:

 - Grade 1: Minimal swelling, localized tenderness, and no bruising